phone icon

 To win a medical malpractice lawsuit, you must generally prove:

-• The malpractice was a direct and substantial cause of the injury or death.
+• The malpractice was a direct and substantial cause of the injury or death, and

 Powers & Santola photograph